-Of the 5.8 million total options outstanding, an aggregate of 2.2 million options are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144.
+Of the 5.7 million total options, an aggregate of 1.6 million options are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144.
 Thus, upon exercise of their options, these affiliates' shares would be subject to the trading restrictions imposed by Rule 144.
-For the remainder of the options, the warrants and the shares issuable to the selling stockholders described above, the common stock issued on their exercise or conversion would be freely tradeable in the public market.
+For the remainder of the options, the warrants and the convertible notes, the common stock issued on their exercise or conversion would be freely tradeable in the public market.
 Over the course of time, all of the issued shares have the potential to be publicly traded, perhaps in large blocks.